u-blox/ioc-server/README.md

 # Usage

-To run the code:
+To run the code, do something like:

-`./ioc-server -p xxxx`
+`./ioc-server -p 1234 -o audio.mp3 -r audio.pcm -l ioc-server.log`

+...where:

-...where xxxx is the port number that the `ioc-server` should receive packets on.
+- `1234` is the port number that `ioc-server` should receive packets on,
+- `audio.mp3` is the (optional) MP3 output file,
+- `audio.pcm` is the (optional) raw 16-bit PCM output file,
+- `ioc-server.log` will contain the log output from `ioc-server`.

 # Credits